 - Pain is not dangerous, it’s a close friend that tells you how to best use your body.

 - Try to relax your mind and reduce worrying.
 It will do more for your health than a thousand “detox” smoothies.

 - Every morning, practice gratitude.
 It’s the best form of meditation.

-I’m 32 years old and originally from Norway, although I am half Filipino and currently based in Switzerland.
-After high school, I attended Nottingham University to study Business Management and thoroughly enjoyed it, but when I was finished I realised I wanted to pursue my passion in health and fitness.
+I’m 32 years old and originally from Norway, but I am also half Filipino.
+I am currently based in Switzerland.
+After high school, I attended The University of Nottingham to study Business Management and thoroughly enjoyed it, but when I was finished I realised I wanted to pursue my passion in health and fitness.
 I moved back to Norway where I trained as a physiotherapist and got a wide range of experience in many fields, from sports medicine to paediatrics.

 I’m not a big believer in certificates and past achievements, as I think people lean on them too much instead of being the best they can be now.
 That being said, here are a few of mine.

 - B.S. in Physiotherapy, Oslo and Akershus University College

 - Steve Maxwell Certified kettlebell instructor, bodyweight strength instructor, and mobility instructor.

 - 1 year of coaching and mentorship under Steve Maxwell, globally recognised fitness coach and educator.